social-protocols/GlobalBrain.jl/README.md

-# Global Brain Note Scoring on a Schedule
+# Global Brain Note Scoring Service

-Produce an executable file that runs the [Global Brain top reply scoring algorithm](https://social-protocols.org/global-brain/) every 60 seconds on a SQLite database.

-The following command produces the executable (~10 mins compile time):
+>[!NOTE]
+>A Julia service that consumes an input stream of vote events and outputs a stream of top reply scores.

+## Overview

+To get a dev shell, run `direnv allow`.
+This will copy the contents from .env.example to a .env file, set the environment variables, and fetch the required dependencies.

+To run with test data (located in `testdata/`), execute:

 ```
-just compile
+just runtest
 ```

-Before you run the task, make sure that you have an environment variable called `DATABASE_PATH` that speciefies the path to your SQLite database available.
-Note, that the [GlobalBrain.jl](https://github.com/social-protocols/GlobalBrain.jl) package assumes a specific database schema.
-You can run the scheduled scoring task with this command (assuming the `DATABASE_PATH` variable is set):
+To run with real data, execute:

 ```
 just run
 ```

+Make sure to check out the `.env.example` file to see the required environment variables.

 To inspect the produced data: